ggfisher/hello-world/sql_practice.md

 FROM Student S, Class C, Enrolled E, Faculty F
 WHERE S.snum = E.snum AND E.cname = C.name AND C.ﬁd = F.ﬁd AND F.fname = ‘I.Teach’ AND S.level = ‘JR’

+__*Find the age of the oldest student who is either a History major or enrolled in a course taught by I.Teach*__

+SELECT max(S.age)
+FROM Student S, Class C, Enrolled E, Faculty F
+WHERE S.snum = E.snum AND E.cname = C.name AND C.ﬁd = F.ﬁd AND F.fname = ‘I.Teach’
+UNION
+SELECT max(S.age)
+FROM Student S
+WHERE S.major = 'History'